humhub/documentation/docs/about/contribution.md

 and directly link them to the actual code base.

 Besides the core platform, all of our official open source modules are hosted on github.
-Furthermore, there are repositories available solely for tracking issues of non open source modules as the profession edition as well as community contributed modules.
+Furthermore, there are repositories available solely for tracking issues of non open source modules as the Professional Edition as well as community contributed modules.

 In order for us to help you with your problems, please follow the [Support Guide](support.md) and ideally add as many